Horsepower Calculator

 - All torque and power values must be greater than zero.

-- The formula HP = (Torque × RPM) / 5252 is valid for rotational power calculations.
+- HP = (Torque × RPM) / 5252 applies only to rotational power in imperial units.

-- For metric calculations, torque in N⋅m is automatically converted to ft-lb for the formula.
+- Newton-meter inputs are automatically converted to ft-lb for the formula.